csc7/PP5_CI_GDEC/README.md

 <br><br>

-5. As a user, I want to have access to my account easily, so I can quickly sign in.
+5. As a user, I want to have access to my account easily, so I can quickly log in.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |